 All expenditure on externally provided products and services must be market tested in order to ensure the best possible value for money.
 Only very small amounts (under €10.000, excluding VAT) are exempted.
-These requirements apply to all partners of the North Sea programme (public and private) unless they are participating in the programme as part of an approved State Aid scheme.
+These requirements apply to all partners of the North Sea programme unless the partner is a legal private entity.
 Failure to use and document these procedures may result in the contracted amount being found ineligible by the relevant Controller.